Kitting is the process in which individually separate but related items are grouped, packaged, and supplied together as one unit.

 If customers attempt to buy more than the amount, an error will appear in checkout asking the customer to change the stock numbers to the maximum allowable limit.

 Under the option for Editable Kit, you will also see the option for Split for Warehouse Picking.
 This is primarily used when products are located at different locations and therefore separate labels for dispatch will need to be completed.
+You can also use this to show the breakdown of products when processing the order, and on the pick slip.

 Once you’ve completed your kitting, scroll down to Stock Control and keep your inventory settings as is.
 Your Inventory Policy should be set to Don’t track inventory for this SKU.
 As mentioned before, it will calculate the stock based off the lowest qty component.